 In post-occupancy surveys, all types of users: staff, visitors, and patients regard gardens and outdoor spaces as the most appreciated and beneficial of hospital features.

 “The planning and design of mental health buildings is unique in that service users have a wide variety of long-term needs that must be met entirely within the facility.
 Our design mantra was to create therapeutic and biophilic environments that assist service users towards recovery, and to provide staff with a high-quality, safe environment that shows how much their work is valued.
 This developed into a series of garden design principles which have been incorporated throughout the project,” Teva Hesse explains.

 Design principles such as each inpatient ward has one or more large outdoor courtyard gardens; seasonal planting and different characters of the gardens to create a variety of smells and visual appearances throughout the seasons; and a design to encourage healthy activities, exercise, and positive social interaction.

 About Springfield Hospital

+Springfield University Hospital is based on the concept of evidence-based architecture to provide therapeutic surroundings for patients and wellbeing for staff and visitors.
 The Springfield University Hospital is at the centre of a 33 hectare estate regeneration, and C.F.
 Møller Architects has advised the NHS Trust in the planning and phasing of the surrounding residential development and urban design around the hospital, including the conversion of the former golf course into a new public park.

 The hospital consists of two distinct buildings and provides a range of adult inpatient wards along with adult and children’s outpatient services, Recovery College, teaching facilities and support services.
 The hospital buildings also incorporate retail shops and several floors of carparks that will serve both the hospital and the emerging residential plots that are being developed around the hospital.